LunaTsai/TikTokScrapping/README.md

 # TikTokScrapping
-Python Code for TikTok scrapping
+I used Python Selenium and BeautifulSoup to scrap TikTok "foryou" page with different IPs from different countries.